sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

 - In ATP:
     - Create a database link that will be used to copy (pull) export of the ml model from ADW to ATP.
     - Copy the model from ADW to ATP.
-    - Log in with ML\_USER and import the ml model.
+    - Log in with ML\_USER and import the machine learning model.
     - Create a virtual column on the table that applies the model to rows in the table.

 ### Prerequisites